meanjs/mean/README.md

 $ docker run -p 3000:3000 -p 35729:35729 -v /Users/mdl/workspace/mean-stack/mean/public:/home/mean/public -v /Users/mdl/workspace/mean-stack/mean/app:/home/mean/app --link db:db_1 mean
 ```

+## Getting Started With MEAN.JS
+You have your application running, but there is a lot of stuff to understand.
+We recommend you go over the [Official Documentation](http://meanjs.org/docs.html).
+In the docs we'll try to explain both general concepts of MEAN components and give you some guidelines to help you improve your development process.
+We tried covering as many aspects as possible, and will keep it updated by your request.
+You can also help us develop and improve the documentation by checking out the *gh-pages* branch of this repository.

+## Community
+* Use the [Official Website](http://meanjs.org) to learn about changes and the roadmap.
+* Join #meanjs on freenode.
+* Discuss it in the new [Google Group](https://groups.google.com/d/forum/meanjs)
+* Ping us on [Twitter](http://twitter.com/meanjsorg) and [Facebook](http://facebook.com/meanjs)

+## Live Example
+Browse the live MEAN.JS example on [http://meanjs.herokuapp.com](http://meanjs.herokuapp.com).

 ## Deploying To Cloud Foundry

 Cloud Foundry is an open source platform-as-a-service (PaaS).
 The MEANJS project